 With another short visit to Jeju, I had the pleasure of alternating from my favorite restaurants (Jeju Haemul Bab, House 142, “Acorns in the Forest“) to new places that have been on my radar for quite some time.
-A few in particular are Olle Guksu and Jamae Guksu, two popular restaurants serving one of Jeju’s finest: Gogi Guksu (Pork Noodle Soup).
+A few, in particular, are Olle Guksu and Jamae Guksu, two popular restaurants serving one of Jeju’s finest: Gogi Guksu (Pork Noodle Soup).
 I rode up on a late afternoon (around 2ish) to Olle only to find it packed with an army of people in and around the restaurant, all the bad signs for a hungry person and even worse for a food blogger.
-And judging by the all the people with their fancy cameras in tow, I wasn’t the only blogger there ready to write up a review on their Naver blog and post pics to their Instagram acct.
-Needless to say, I scurried out of there and took my chances elsewhere.
-Lucky me, all good things come to those who don’t wait, as I fortuitously stumbled upon two solid restaurants in Oedo-dong (more specifically Naedo-dong, a 15-minute drive west of Jeju City) that serve some delicious set meals without all the hoopla.
+And judging by all the people with their fancy cameras in tow, I wasn’t the only blogger there ready to write up a review on one’s Naver blog and post pics to their Instagram acct.
+Without regret, I scurried out of there and took my chances elsewhere.
+Lucky me, all good things come to those who don’t wait as I fortuitously stumbled upon two solid restaurants in Oedo-dong (more specifically Naedo-dong, a 15-minute drive west of Jeju City) that serve some delicious set meals without all the hoopla.

 Situated on opposite sides of the street from one another, Jeju Bulbaek 제주 불백 and “Are You Eating Well?” 밥은 먹고 다니냐? (a cool name for a restaurant if you’re versed in Korean) are both less than a year into operations but have already attracted loyal followers with their hearty and healthy set meals.
 JB features a heavy dose of BBQ options while AYEW focuses on a set meal highlighting healthy and fresh ingredients.